susam/ice/README.rst

-Note: Since parts of the request path matched by non-symbolic capturing groups are passed as positional arguments and parts of the request path matched by symbolic capturing groups are passed as keyword arguments to the route's callable, it is required by the Python language that all positional arguments must come before all keyword arguments in the function definition.
+Note: Since parts of the request path matched by non-symbolic capturing groups are passed as positional arguments and parts of the request path matched by symbolic capturing groups are passed as keyword arguments to the route's handler, it is required by the Python language that all positional arguments must come before all keyword arguments in the function definition.
 However, the capturing groups may appear in any order in the route's pattern.